cjerzak/DescriptiveRepresentationCalculator-software/README.md

 # Citation
 Gerring, Jerzak and Oncel, 2022+.

-# Getting Support
+# Getting Support or Feature Requests
-Don't hesitate to reach out to Connor Jerzak at `connor.jerzak@gmail.com` for package questions or support.
+Don't hesitate to reach out to Connor Jerzak at `connor.jerzak@gmail.com` for package support or feature requests.